Get

 Dog heads and faces come in all shapes and sizes, and what might fit one perfectly may just slide off another, even if the dogs are of the same breed.
 All dogs—but small dogs in particular—will need something lightweight that won’t weigh down on the muzzle and cause discomfort.

-The next thing to consider is how protective the goggles are—you’ll want to find something that offers UV protection, is windproof, dustproof, snowproof, and that won’t touch your dog’s eyes.
+The next thing to consider is how protective the goggles are—you’ll want to find something that offers UV protection, is windproof, dustproof, snowproof, and won’t touch your dog’s eyes.

 This is another common problem mentioned by several customers—some goggles’ lens cups are just too shallow for some breeds, especially those with large or bulging eyes.
 This results in the lens rubbing against the eyeball or sitting too close to the eyes, which is, as you’d imagine, very uncomfortable for the dog.